joshstevens19/simple-uniswap-sdk/README.md

 A Dex may use different method names for their contracts.
 You can map the Uniswap method names to the correct names in the override options

-This UniswapPairSettings is using YetiSwap on Avalanche C
+This UniswapPairSettings is using YetiSwap on Avalanche C-Chain

 ```ts
 settings: {